lhr-solar/UTSVT-KiCadLibraries/README.md

 * Minimum Text Thickness: .15mm

 # Working on a Board
 * The first page of the KiCAD schematic should have a version control description of the board that is being worked on.
-It should list the changes between each version of the board.
+It should list the changes between each version of the board and changes that should be made in future versions of the board.
 * When working on a board, the branch name should be the version of the board.
 * Versions are updated every time the layout of the board is changed after a fabrication.
+* Everyone working on boards should download the Interactive HTML BOM plugin for KiCAD.
+After laying out the board, an interactive BOM should be generated so soldering the board is easily managed.